+Math 6A Course: 962AY

-Math 6A (962AY): This advanced course covers the 7th grade math SOL.
+This advanced course covers the 7th grade math SOL.
 Students will be required to identify applications of the mathematical principles that can be applied to science and other disciplines.
 Appropriate technologies such as calculators, videos, and computers will be utilized.
 There are selection factors for considering placement of students into this advanced-level class which can be found in the recommended instructional sequences section.
-Near the end of the school year, students will take the 7th grade math SOL test.
+Students will take the 7th grade math SOL test.